Sedation Options

 Nitrous Oxide (“laughing gas”)

-Oral Sedation or “Sleep Dentistry”
+Oral Sedation (“Pill”)

 The most commonly prescribed dental related drugs that treat anxiety belong to the “benzodiazepine” family.
 Drugs such as Valium, Halcion, Xanax, or Ativan.
 These drugs decrease anxiety by binding and toning down activity within “fear” receptors in the brain.
+Our office primarily uses Halcion (triazolam) for oral sedation.
+You will be instructed to attend at the office one hour earlier than your procedure start time for in-office administration of the pill(s) by our certified dentist(s).

-Advantages of oral sedation include:
+Advantages of oral sedation, as either minimal or moderate sedation, include:

 1. Treatment is completed when you are in a more relaxed mood.